Skip to main content

 Performance

 The injector caches matched fragments in a per-tenant ConcurrentHashMap with a 60s TTL as a safety net.
-Writes through the API (create / update / delete) invalidate immediately, so UI edits take effect on the next LLM call without restart.
-With zero fragments configured the hot path returns in microseconds — the tap/discovery flows pay no measurable cost.
+Writes through the API (create / update / delete) invalidate immediately, so changes take effect on the next LLM call without restart.
+With zero fragments configured the hot path returns in microseconds — the tap flows pay no measurable cost.

 Multi-tenant